 This update results from having a conversation between the manager and the employee about job responsibilities and how they support changing strategies.

-What may have been important a year ago may no longer be necessary for achieving the mission today.
 Employees appreciate when outdated tasks are removed from their job description – particularly when new tasks are added to support a changing strategy.

 I’m always amazed when I ask managers what their employees do every day to hear the response, “I don’t really know.”